Info for Spaf's grad students

 Science, Research, and Proving Things

-It is interesting to note how many students get tripped up by not understanding some basic elements of proof, and by confusing building something as a matter of technology, with proving something by example.
+It is interesting to note how many students get tripped up by not understanding some fundamental elements of proof, and by confusing building something as a matter of technology with proving something by example.

 Some Other Useful Information